Sign in or create a free account to curate your search content.

 The advent of marble-making machinery in the early 20th century helped bring the industry to West Virginia, which already had a robust glass industry.
 By the late 1930s, there were several marble manufacturing plants in the state, including the Akro Agate Company in Clarksburg.
 Akro Agate was founded in Ohio in 1910 and moved to Clarksburg in 1914.
 Like other glass producers, the company was attracted to West Virginia because of the abundance of glass sand and natural gas.
 Akro Agate was among the nation's most productive marble makers, remaining in business until 1951.

-Other early marble companies include Master Marble in Anmoore and Bridgeport, which exhibited millions of marbles at the 1933 World's Fair in Chicago; Heaton Agate of Cairo; and Ravenswood Novelty Works of Ravenswood, known for its "Buddy" brand.
-Champion Glass of Pennsboro and Mid-Atlantic of West Virginia in Ellenboro are still in business, although each produces a limited supply of play marbles.
+Other early marble companies include Master Marble in Anmoore and Bridgeport, which exhibited millions of marbles at the 1933 World's Fair in Chicago; Heaton Agate of Cairo; Ravenswood Novelty Works of Ravenswood, known for its "Buddy" brand; and Champion Glass of Pennsboro.
+Mid-Atlantic of West Virginia in Ellenboro is still in business.
 Alley Agate, which was located at different times in Paden City, Sistersville, Pennsboro, and St. Marys, is the parent company to Marble King, which continues to produce marbles in Paden City.

-Vitro Agate in Vienna and Parkersburg operated from 1932 to 1987 and was later bought out by Jabo Inc. of Ohio.
-Jabo-Vitro established a second marble plant in Williamstown, and is among the four remaining machine-made glass marble operations in North America.
+Vitro Agate in Vienna and Parkersburg operated from 1932 to 1987 and was bought out by Jabo Inc. of Ohio.
+Jabo-Vitro established a second marble plant in Williamstown, which was among the four remaining machine-made glass marble operations in North America.
+Jabo-Vitro's West Virginia works shut down in 2004.
 Jabo's Marietta, Ohio, plant is the only American marble manufacturer located outside West Virginia.
 Dave McCullough, Ritchie County native and president of Jabo-Vitro, learned marble making from Don Michels of Champion Glass and Louis Moore of Vitro Agate.
 Although the main products at Jabo-Vitro are industrial marbles and gems, McCullough began in 1991 to create several color designs of play marbles for a limited run each spring and fall.
 Known as "Classics," these are sought by collectors.

 Before Martin Christensen invented the marble-making machine in 1905, all glass marbles were handmade.
 A resurgence of the handcraft came about in the late 20th century, largely due to an increased interest among collectors in contemporary art-glass marbles.